alex-bellon/wikipedia/wikipedia.md

 [List of Mathematical Jargon](https://en.wikipedia.org/wiki/List_of_mathematical_jargon)

 [List of Unusual Units of Measurement](https://en.wikipedia.org/wiki/List_of_unusual_units_of_measurement)

+[Moving sofa problem](https://en.wikipedia.org/wiki/Moving_sofa_problem) - a two-dimensional idealisation of real-life furniture-moving problems and asks for the rigid two-dimensional shape of largest area A that can be maneuvered through an L-shaped planar region with legs of unit width.

 [Pancake Sorting](https://en.wikipedia.org/wiki/Pancake_sorting) - the colloquial term for the mathematical problem of sorting a disordered stack of pancakes in order of size when a spatula can be inserted at any point in the stack and used to flip all pancakes above it.
 A pancake number is the minimum number of flips required for a given number of pancakes.